 Downtown Nashville is the hub of the entertainment that defines Music City.
-Within mere city blocks, visitors can experience world-class art at the Frist Center for Visual Arts, catch a great Broadway play at the amazing Tennessee Performing Arts Center (TPAC), and see world-class concerts and events at the Bridgestone Arena.
+Within mere city blocks, visitors can experience world-class art at the Frist Center for Visual Arts, catch a great Broadway play at the amazing Tennessee Performing Arts Center (TPAC), see world-class concerts and events at the Bridgestone Arena, and take part in Nashville's real life adventure game, The Escape Game.

 Within walking distance is the legendary Ryman Auditorium regarded as the “Mother Church of Country Music.”
 The Ryman is a National Historic Landmark renown for its exceptional acoustics that has hosted musicians from Chris Isaak and James Brown to Patsy Cline and John Legend, as well as current and rising stars of all musical genres.

-Wash it all down while enjoying some of the world’s greatest live music – offered free 24/7/365 – at one of the city’s many honky-tonks that line famous Broadway, including Tootsie's, Silver Dollar Saloon, Robert’s Western World, The Stage, and Layla’s Bluegrass Inn.
+Wash it all down while enjoying some of the world’s greatest live music – offered free 24/7/365 – at one of the city’s many honky-tonks that line famous Broadway, including Tootsie's, Robert’s Western World, The Stage, and Layla’s Bluegrass Inn.

 Just a couple blocks from the music on Broadway is one of Nashville's most vibrant art communities located on 5th Avenue of the Arts.
 This is the location of several art galleries including The Arts Company, The Rymer Gallery, and Tinney Contemporary.
 Each one offers a unique experience and showcases multiple art exhibits throughout the year featuring both local and international artists.
 Each month, everyone is invited to participate in the "First Saturday Art Crawl" allowing you to see Nashville's growing art scene.
 Over 20 art venues participate presenting every genre of art which provides a truly artistic experience in Music City.